maitreyak/APUE_Book_Solutions/chapter8.md

 Child after vfork funtion return
 Segmentation fault
 ```
 vfork behaves unpredictably when return is used.
-Only _exit and exec are valid
+We end up with segfaults when parent process attempts to execute.
+Only _exit and exec are valid for the child process to end its execution.